scottyeager/info_foundation/src/technology_explained/technology_overview/technology_overview_parts/part5_technical_components.md

 This technology component alone is significant enough to grow a big startup business on its own.
 Read more about the BCDB in [our autonomous white paper](autonomous_layer.md).

-### **Rivine**
-**Rivine** as blockchain for digital currencies
-We believe the current way that blockchains are created does not make them very suitable for data storage.
-That is why we have created the BCDB.
-We believe though that this type of technology is ideal as a store of value – in other words, serve as a digital ledger for digital currencies.

-We have built a new type of blockchain which is more efficient than most other blockchains.
-It does not require mining and is a blockchain specifically designed to be very efficient at storing value.

-Any user of our solution can deploy his or her blockchain in a matter of minutes, and by doing so, we have resolved the blockchain dilemma.

-Read more about Rivine and the blockchain dilemma in [our autonomous white paper](autonomous_layer.md).

 ### **Zero-Store**

 The Zero-Store technology contains all the logic to store data in a reliable and effective manner over multiple devices in multiple geo-locations.
 Embedded in the software are basic storage primitives to process data before sending it to distributed devices, which are aimed at increasing the performance of searching, finding data, and securing data.